adamfakir/sulam-privacy-policy/index.md

 adam3fakir@gmail.com

 By using our App, you signify your acceptance of this Privacy Policy.
-If you do not agree to this policy, please do not use our App. \n
+If you do not agree to this policy, please do not use our App.